 The DONE pin indicates completion of configuration with standard approaches.
 DONE is also used for Tandem Configuration, but in a slightly different manner.
-DONE pulses High at the end of the first stage, when the start-up sequences are run.
-It returns Low when stage two loading begins.
-For Tandem PROM, this happens immediately because stage two is in the same bit file.
+DONE pulses High at the end of stage 1, when the start-up sequences are run.
+It returns Low when stage 2 loading begins.
+For Tandem PROM, this happens immediately because stage 2 is in the same bit file.
 For Tandem PCIe, this happens when the second bitstream is delivered to the PCIe MCAP interface.
-It pulls High and stays High at the end of the second stage of configuration.
+It pulls High and stays High at the end of the stage 2 configuration.